turingschool/activerecord_exploration/README.md

 #### #new

 In order to create a new horse, we can use the `#new` method.
 Similar to the method we created previously, this will take a Hash of arguments.
-This method can be a bit deceving though.
+This method can be a bit deceiving though.
 When you execute `Horse.new(name: "Patty")` in your `tux` console, what is the return value?
 Do you see that any SQL was executed?

 The answer is no because this `Horse` was not actually sent to the database. `#new` simply creates a new instance of Horse.
 In order to save this in the database, we need to call `#save` on the instance of `Horse`.
 You should see an `INSERT INTO` statement in the console after you call this method.